igorw/lambda-php/README.md

 interpreter based on [Matt Might's implementation in scheme](http://matt.might.net/articles/implementing-a-programming-language/).

+The interpreter is *call-by-value* which means that recursive calls need to be wrapped in a function to prevent them from being evaluated eagerly.

 For examples of how to do numbers (church encoding), booleans, arithmetic, boolean logic, looping (recursion), etc. look at `example.php`.